Depression, Fatigue & Sleep

 - Medication when clinically appropriate

-- Treating sleep apnea, restless legs, pain, or medical contributors
+- Treatment of sleep apnea, restless legs, chronic pain, or other sleep-related contributors

-- Follow-up to track mood, energy, sleep, and function
+- Follow-up to track mood, energy, sleep quality, motivation, and daily functioning

 Patient-Friendly Summary